 Treated age spots, freckles or sun damage usually darken after treatment, and light crusting begins to form within a few days.
 It may look as if you have spilled coffee on your skin.
 This crusting usually resolves in 1 to 3 weeks.
-It should be allowed to naturally flake off for best results.
+It should be allowed to naturally flake off for effective results.
 If significant crusting occurs beyond the normal flaking of the treated lesions, an antibiotic ointment or lubricating cream may be recommended.

 Mineral make-up can be carefully applied providing the skin is not sensitive.
-Mineral make up can also serve to protect the skin from sun exposure.
+Mineral makeup can also serve to protect the skin from sun exposure.

 Skin that has been treated should be cared for gently for a few days.
 Care should be taken to prevent trauma to the treated area for the first 24-48 hours following treatment.
 Avoid rubbing or scrubbing the skin and avoid exposing it to additional heat or friction such as hot showers, baths, steam rooms, saunas and hairdryers.